envenomator/agon-ymodem/README.md

 **MacOS users should use stty -f instead of -F**

 ## Python YMODEM module
+This example assumes the usage of a /dev/ttyUSB0 device.
+Your setup will likely be different.
 ### Setup
 Using macOS or Linux, I usually create a python virtual environment for this using these steps
 ```